brigadecore/brigade/docs/intro/tutorial03.md

 1. On the Webhooks screen, click `Add Webhook`
 2. Complete the form:
-  - Payload URL should be the URL to your ACID server, adding the github webhook endpoint (e.g. https://acid.example.com/events/github)
+  - Payload URL should be the URL to your BRIGADE server, adding the github webhook endpoint (e.g. https://brigade.example.com/events/github)
   - Content-Type should be `application/json`
   - Secret should be your secret in the YAML file (`MySuperSecret`)
   - In the radio buttons, choose `Let me select individual events`